Cindy Sherman & Claude Cahun

 In her literary writing, Cahun predominantly employed grammatically feminine terminology to describe herself, whilst stating that her true gender identity was fluid.
 For instance, in her text Disavowals, she articulates: “Masculine?
 Feminine?
 It depends on the situation.
 Neuter is the only gender that always suits me.”
 Cahun is particularly recognized for her androgynous appearance, which challenged the strict gender roles of her time.

 Cahun offered a distinct viewpoint within surrealism by incorporating mirrors, collages, and the concept of doubling in her photographs to challenge societal norms.
 In several of Cahun’s portraits, she gazes directly at the viewer with a shaved head, often showcasing just her head and shoulders, which removes the body from the frame.
-This approach blurs traditional gender markers and behaviors, effectively challenging the male perspective.
+This approach blurs traditional gender markers and behaviours, effectively challenging the male perspective.
 For instance, one image features Cahun wearing a top that says, “I am in training, do not kiss me,” highlighting that her identity and gender can be acknowledged but should not be objectified or fetishized by men.
-Scholar Miranda Welby-Everard has discussed the significance of theater, performance, and costume in Cahun’s work, suggesting that these elements may have influenced her diverse expressions of gender.
+Scholar Miranda Welby-Everard has discussed the significance of theatre, performance, and costume in Cahun’s work, suggesting that these elements may have influenced her diverse expressions of gender.

 Cahun’s life was filled with actions that went against the norm, and her public persona has turned into a statement that questions society’s ideas about gender, beauty, and logic.